 The finale date for Poldark's last ever episodes has been confirmed.

-The fifth and final series of the BBC One drama will conclude in an exciting action-packed double bill, it's been announced.
+The fifth and final series of the BBC One drama will conclude in an exciting action-packed double bill this weekend, it's been announced.

 The penultimate episode of the series will air on Sunday 25th August at the earlier than usual time of 8PM.